fsharp/fsharp.github.io/_posts/2018-11-19-open-core-engineering-group-meeting.md

 Furthermore a discussion takes place about whether the design governance or process increase the difficulty of working in the compiler (with different opinions).

 For language design certain statements are now fully official:
-- The decision on TCs is clear: we won't put a fully-fledged version of TCs into F# while there is any chance that the corresponding feature will be put into C# (quote Don Syme)
+- The decision on Type Classes is clear: we won't put a fully-fledged version of Type Classes into F# while there is any chance that the corresponding feature will be put into C# (quote Don Syme)
-- we will seek to evolve the SRTP mecahnism to accurately support some TC-like scenarios but in a fairly conservative way (quote Don Syme)
+- we will seek to evolve the SRTP mechanism to accurately support some Type Class like scenarios but in a fairly conservative way (quote Don Syme)

 Further question points which have been adressed afterwards are:
 - separation of compiler and tools into different repositories